-During excavation of the adjacent area to the west, the ECA E3 area was observed to contain a layer of beige, fibrous soil and debris, as well as discolored soil, ranging between four and six feet depth bgs.
+During excavation of the adjacent area to the west, the ECA E3 area was observed to contain a layer of beige, fibrous soil and debris, as well as discolored soil, ranging between approximately 4 to 6 feet depth bgs.
 Five samples were collected from this layer and analyzed for bulk asbestos by polarized light microscopy (PLM).
 As shown in Table 2, three of the five samples were found to contain friable chrysotile-type asbestos ranging in concentration from 10% to 99%.
 These concentrations exceed the site asbestos criteria of one or more long fibers (amphibole) and/or greater than five long fibers (chrysotile).
 The soil layer with asbestos-containing material (ACM) was left in place and covered with plastic sheeting to demarcate the area, and further covered with approximately eight inches of backfill soil.
-The asbestos-impacted soil area is shown in cross-section in Figure A-3 in Attachment A.
+The asbestos-impacted soil area, as shown in a profile photograph in Figure A-3 of Attachment A, will be removed during this soil excavation project.

-Table 2: Results of Bulk Asbestos Analysis
+Table Table 2: Results of Bulk Asbestos Analysis

 Asbestos Amount/Type Material Color Friability

 BD-1 Trace Soil Brown Friable

 BD-2 ND Debris Off-white Friable

 BD-3 99% chrysotile TSI Beige Friable

 BD-4 10% chrysotile TSI Beige Friable

 BD-5 69% chrysotile TSI Beige Friable

-Notes:

-Percentages in bold indicate asbestos concentration above site cleanup criteria.

-ND: Not Detected

-TSI: Thermal System Insulation
+Notes: Percentages in bold indicate asbestos concentration above site cleanup criteria.
+ND: Not Detected TSI: Thermal System Insulation